itk-ai/owui_doc_ingestion/documentation/findings_vielse.md

 This have been done in order to also assess *Tika*s ability to extract structure from documents.
 Choices are documented [here](tika_html2md.md).

+In the following we will distinguish OWUI's use of tika's text endpoint and the possible use of tika's general endpoint with HTML markup converted to markdown by

+- *tika*: OWUIs use of tikas text endpoint
+- *tika[md]*: our pipeline with tikas HTML output converted to markdown

 Note, that also *Docling* can be configured a lot more than the chosen settings in OWUI.